SAFCSP-Team/while-loop/README.md

 Develop a program that takes inputs from the user until a negative number is entered.

--For example, the program will output:
+- For example, the program will output:
 ```
 Enter the number (enter a negative number to stop):
 9